Lattice Points and Rational $q$-Catalan Numbers: Johnson statistics

 Consider the example $(a,b)=(3,7)$.
 Summing over the three vertex contributions (two of which are shown in Figure \ref{fig:johnson_a2_brion}) gives

-Thus any Johnson statistic statisfies a nice $q$-analogue of Brion's theorem for simplices.
-We consider this to be indirect evidence in favor of Conjecture \ref{conj:johnson_statistics}.
-More generally, we believe that a similar formula holds for any alcoved polytope (a polytope that is a union of alcoves for the affine Weyl group), but we leave this for future investigation.
+We consider Theorem \ref{thm:brion} to be indirect evidence in favor of Conjecture \ref{conj:johnson_statistics}.
+More generally, we believe that Theorem \ref{thm:brion} holds for any alcoved polytope (a polytope that is a union of alcoves for the affine Weyl group), but we leave this for future investigation.\footnote{This is not an example of Chapoton's $q$-Ehrhart theory \cite{chapoton} because the statistic $\Jsf$ is not linear.}